Maritime Transport Act 1994

 You could also call this:

-"Keep seafarers safe by removing big hazards if you can."
+"Keep seafarers safe by removing big hazards when possible"

 This text is automatically generated.
 It might be out of date or be missing some parts.
 Find out more about how we do this.